 #10 Caiman Lizards

-Though the Caiman Lizard is at the bottom of this list, it is still incredibly friendly and a great companion for any owner.
+Though the Caiman Lizard is at the bottom of this list, it is still incredibly friendly and one of the better pet lizard types.
+They make a great companion for any owner.
 They get rather large at 5 feet long, so a big enclosure is needed to contain them.
 However, for a beginner that wants to train them, they can be quite fun.
 With rainbow colors and a lot of patience, the Caiman Lizard is perfect for beginners that want to take on a larger animal instead of a more traditional reptile.

 Because of its length, a Caiman lizard will need an enclosure that is between 4-6 feet long, 1-3 feet wide, and 2-4 feet tall.
 Part of the terrarium should have a large water area where the lizard can fully submerge, as well as things to climb on.
 Caiman lizards come from a tropical habitat where they are used to temperatures in the range of 80-90 degrees Fahrenheit, even 100 or more degrees when they are basking.
 They need UVA and UVB rays for vitamin D3 which promotes their overall health as well as activity like feeding.
 A combination of natural sunlight, an Exo Terra Halogen spot lamp, and a Reptisun or Powersun UV lamp will help you replicate the environment a Caiman lizard needs to thrive.
 It will also need a comfortable branch in its enclosure to relax on for basking.